This post may contain affiliate links (read more)

 Always, always, always shop around when your renewal comes up.
 Insurers do not reward loyal customers and chances are there is a better deal to be had.

-I always head straight to Compare the Market and make sure I am getting the best deal.
+I always head straight to comparison sites and make sure I am getting the best deal.

 This year however, we combined our insurance and now have two cars and home insurance in one policy.
 This has saved us roughly £20 a month, which almost covers what my car insurance policy on its own was costing.